© 2024 Ideastream Public Media

 /

-Audio-visual archivist Shannon Erb checks a film of The Who at the Richfield Coliseum.
+Audio-visual archivist Shannon Erb checks a film of the Who at the Richfield Coliseum.
 The band played here in 1975 and 1979; the latter show took place three days after 11 fans were killed at a show in Cincinnati.

 The Rock and Roll Hall of Fame held a community event over the weekend to crowd-source rare film and video of popular music in Northeast Ohio -- and they're still looking for more.

 When Bruce Springsteen played the old Richfield Coliseum in 1979, video equipment was bulky and expensive.
-But that didn't stop at least one fan from sneaking in with an 8mm camera and filming a few minutes of the now-legendary show.
+But that didn't stop at least one fan from sneaking in with an 8mm camera and filming a few minutes of the legendary show.
 The footage is now part of the Rock Hall's archive after its first Film & Video Preservation Day, which invited anyone with rare footage to bring it in to have it professionally digitized.

-“Everybody that I was friends with in that whole Kent music scene, they didn’t save anything.
-They don’t have any of their fliers.
+“Everybody that I was friends with in that whole Kent music scene, they didn’t save anything," he said.
+"They don’t have any of their fliers.
 They don’t have any of their cassettes.
 Everybody just kind of relies on me to keep hold of it and keep it safe.”

 The archiving program is made possible by a $9,100 grant from the Ohio History Fund.
-Highlights from the videos collected will be shown on Home Movie Day at the Rock Hall on Saturday, October 20, and another community collection day -- for video, audio, and any other memoribilia -- is being planned for July 28.
+Highlights from the videos collected will be shown on Home Movie Day at the Rock Hall on Saturday, October 20, and another community collection day -- for video, audio, and any other memorabilia -- is being planned for July 28.

 The archives can be contacted here.